Trott/missionjs.com/index.md

 ---
 title: MissionJS
 layout: mission
+description: More like Mission Impossible than Mission District, but that too, I guess.
 ---

 A weekly free + public hangout for people that want to talk about JavaScript or